-Pre-production prototypes are recommended when making a decision on the look for your product identification takes more attention than simply reviewing an electronic proof or similar samples.
+Pre-production prototypes are recommended when deciding on the look for your product takes more attention than simply reviewing an electronic proof or similar samples.

 Following are the three benefits of that pre-production samples.

 Tooling – Low cost cutting and embossing tooling are budget-friendly options.
 If you have a tight fit and need precise embossing more expensive hard tooling and steel engraving dies should be quoted.
 Prototypes help you confirm the nameplate fits as it should.

 Adhesives - Many products are able to have secure attachment with standard peel and stick adhesive.
 Some surfaces present more of a challenge and it is beneficial to try out adhesive to identify the best solution.

 Color – The PMS 185 red you chose from your Pantone book can look different when printed on metal compared to plastic or vinyl.
 Limitations posed by pigments and underlying material color can substantially shift colors.

 Gloss – Similar to color, gloss level can sometimes be better evaluated with physical samples.

 Pattern – Patterns and finishes add interest to product branding.
 A prototype offers in-hand examples to evaluate for the right structure.

 Image resolution – 100-line screen count can look very good on a 10” X 10” part but when printed on a 1” X 2” may not be what you had in mind.
 The same holds true when looking to take a graphic from a small size and turn it into a larger nameplate.
 The resolution of the artwork provided may need to be revised for clarity.